Marcelele-0/miramind/miramind.md

 Constructor of TranscribingBytesThread.

-Args:
+**Arguments**:

-    target_queue: queue.Queue instance containing arrays representing sound to transcribe.
+- `target_queue` - queue.Queue instance containing arrays representing sound to transcribe.
-    stt: STT instance used for transcribing.
+- `stt` - STT instance used for transcribing.
-    name: name of the thread.
+- `name` - name of the thread.
-    flag: threading.Event used to stop this thread (if none is provided one is generated, can be obtained by get_flag method).
+- `flag` - threading.Event used to stop this thread (if none is provided one is generated, can be obtained by get_flag method).
-    buffer: queue.Queue instance where transcripts will be put (if none is provided one will be created and can be accessed by get_buffer method)
+- `buffer` - queue.Queue instance where transcripts will be put (if none is provided one will be created and can be accessed by get_buffer method)
-    logger: logger instance for logging.
+- `logger` - logger instance for logging.
-    daemon: if True this thread will be daemon.
+- `daemon` - if True this thread will be daemon.
-    sample_rate: sample rate of recording (this should match sample rate of recordings).
+- `sample_rate` - sample rate of recording (this should match sample rate of recordings).
-    timeout: timeout for queues involved in this thread.
+- `timeout` - timeout for queues involved in this thread.

 <a id="miramind.audio.stt.stt_threads.timed_listen_and_transcribe"></a>